 Julie Fry, President & CEO

 Julie joined California Humanities as its President and CEO in 2015.
 Previously, Julie served as a Program Officer for the Performing Arts Program at The William and Flora Hewlett Foundation in Menlo Park, California.
 She has extensive experience working and volunteering with arts and culture organizations and philanthropic institutions in the US and the UK, and has been deeply involved in arts education advocacy at the national, state, and local levels.
 Julie earned her BBA in Economics and French from the University of Wisconsin-Eau Claire, an MBA in International Finance from the University of St. Thomas (Houston), and is pursuing an MA in Historic Preservation from Goucher College (Baltimore).
-She can often be found in libraries, making music, or spending time with her children, who are currently in college at the two Cal Polys.
+She can often be found in libraries, making music, or spending time with her children, one in college and one a recent graduate.

 Neha Balram, Special Projects Associate

 A Bay Area native, Neha started at California Humanities in 2014 as Executive Assistant to the CEO and is now the Special Projects Associate.
 Prior to joining the organization, she earned her BA in History from the University of California, Irvine, and worked in the music industry, both in journalism and at an indie record label.
 Neha devotes her spare time to her work as a Commissioner for the City of Hayward Community Services Commission, which provides funding recommendations to City Council for local nonprofits that benefit and serve the city’s residents.